yunyichi/projects-on-resumes/simple_bank/simplebank-master/README.md

 Key Features:
 * Secure account creation, updates, and money transfers through RESTful APIs and gRPC services.
 * Advanced PostgreSQL schema with optimized transactions to ensure data consistency and zero deadlocks.
-* Comprehensive unit testing and integration with CI/CD pipelines for streamlined deployment and maintenance.
+* Comprehensive unit testing and integration with CI/CD pipelines using Github Actions for streamlined deployment and maintenance.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>